openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:Required
 	Topology VSpherePlatformTopology `json:"topology"`
 }

-// VSphereHostGroupZone contains the vCenter cluster vm-host group (virtual machine and host types)
-// and the vm-host affinity rule that together creates a affinity configuration for vm-host based zonal.
-// This configuration within vCenter creates the required association between a failure domain, virtual machines
-// and ESXi hosts to create a vm-host based zone. type VSphereZoneSpec struct {
-	// zoneType defines the type of zone that is used for this failure domain.
-The current available options
-	// are HostGroup and ComputeCluster.
-	// +kubebuilder:validation:MinLength=9
-	// +kubebuilder:validation:MaxLength=14
-	// +kubebuilder:validation:Optional
-	// +openshift:validation:FeatureGateAwareEnum:featureGate=VSphereHostVMGroupZonal,enum=HostGroup;ComputeCluster
-	// +unionDiscriminator
-	ZoneType VSphereFailureDomainType `json:"zoneType,omitempty"`

-	HostGroup *VSphereHostGroupZoneSpec `json:"hostGroup,omitempty`
-}

-type VSphereHostGroupZoneSpec struct {
-	// vmGroup is the name of the vm-host group of type virtual machine within vCenter for this failure domain.
-	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
-	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
-	// +kubebuilder:validation:MaxLength=80
-	VMGroup string `json:"vmGroup,omitempty"`

-	// hostGroup is the name of the vm-host group of type host within vCenter for this failure domain.
-	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
-	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
-	// +kubebuilder:validation:MaxLength=80
-	HostGroup string `json:"hostGroup,omitempty"`

-	// vmHostRule is the name of the affinity vm-host rule within vCenter for this failure domain.
-	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
-	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
-	// +kubebuilder:validation:MaxLength=80
-	VMHostRule string `json:"vmHostRule,omitempty"`
-}

 // VSpherePlatformTopology holds the required and optional vCenter objects - datacenter,
 // computeCluster, networks, datastore and resourcePool - to provision virtual machines.